r-spatial/rgee/README.md

 👍🎉 First off, thanks for taking the time to contribute\! 🎉👍 Please review our [Contributing Guide](CONTRIBUTING.md).

 ## Share the love <3️

-Think **rgee** is useful?
+hink **rgee** is useful?
 Let others discover it, by telling them in per on, via Twitter or a blog post.

 Using **rgee** for a paper you are writing?
 Consider citing it